Skip to ContentSkip to Navigation

 Statistical Inference (5 EC)

 In the first part of the third year, you take a minor.
-You can choose one from a minor at the faculty or the university or a study abroad minor.
-In the second semester of the third year, you will write your Bachelor's thesis to prove your modelling skills.
+You can choose a minor at the Faculty of Economics and Business, at another faculty within the University of Groningen, or you can study abroad for one semester.
+In the second semester of the third year, you will write your Bachelor's thesis to prove your modelling skills and follow the last course units of the BSc EOR programme.

 Bachelor's Thesis (10 EC)